SamuelSwartzberg/flashcardifying_text_temp/inf.md

 react-native|expo init <name>
 expo init creates a project using expo's managed workflow

+cargo-generate is a crate that allows using a pre-existing git repository as a template. the npm package create-wasm-app adds the command npm init wasm-app which allows us to set up an js app which consumes our rust-generated wasm

 ### Mobile development

 Mobile development is centered around a core IDE, Android Studio for android and XCode for iOs